 As the US nuclear testing programme developed and grew in the 1950s, most of the people living around the Kwajalein Atoll where various US military installations that assist the nuclear test sites are based were relocated from their homes and into a planned settlement on Ebeye.
 After they were joined by the ‘nuclear migrants’ from Bikini and other northern atolls, the poorly constructed settlements on Ebeye became increasingly crowded, leading to a polio outbreak in 1963, a measles outbreak in 1978 and regular occurrences of cholera, tuberculosis and other diseases up to the present day.The most overcrowded settlement of Northern Camp is a large shanty town without water supply or sewage system.
 Since much of the population is dependent on the service industry at US installations, unemployment is a major problem.

-According to George Junior, a health worker at Ebeye’s hospital, ongoing missile testing around Kwajalein Atoll continues to impact on the health of local people.
+According to health workers at Ebeye’s hospital, ongoing missile testing around Kwajalein Atoll continues to impact on the health of local people.
 ‘When the Americans test their missiles and then the rain comes, the entire population of Ebeye gets sick.
 We have diarrhoea, flu and conjunctivitis.
 Such symptoms continue for 10 to 15 days and then everyone gets better until the next tests’ he says.
 And while US personnel enjoy excellent health care in places like Kwajalein Hospital, the majority of Ebeye residents who need emergency care are often referred to hospitals in Majuro, the administrative capital of the Marshall Islands, or to Manila or Hawaii since they do not have clearance to enter military installations.

 Children playing the 'Cemetery' game on one of the Ebeye's sandy beaches.
 The overpopulated island is informally known as the 'slum of the Pacific'.
 It people suffer numerous diseases and the mortality rate is one of the highest in the Republic of the Marshall Islands.